boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

     U:
     : Unassigned bits.
 See {{sec-iana-opf}}.
-    : Unassigned bits MUST be set to zero by senders and MUST be ignored by receivers.

 Flow flags (FF):
 : These flags are used to express some generic properties of the flow.
 The following flags are defined (from MSB to LSB):